asreview/asreview/docs/source/lab/data.rst

 should be expected that only a fraction of the records in the dataset is relevant.

-Datasets can be unlabeled as well as :ref:`data_labeled:Partially labeled data` and :ref:`data_labeled:Fully labeled data`.
+Datasets can be unlabeled as well as :ref:`lab/data_labeled:Partially labeled data` and :ref:`lab/data_labeled:Fully labeled data`.
-See :ref:`project_create:Project modes` for more information.
+See :ref:`lab/project_create:Project modes` for more information.

 The easiest way to obtain a dataset is via a search engine or with the help of a reference manager.
-See :ref:`data:Compatibility` for reference managers export formats supported by ASReview.
+See :ref:`lab/data:Compatibility` for reference managers export formats supported by ASReview.
 For more information about the format of the dataset, see :doc:`data_format`.